What is the Gettysburg College–Gilder Lehrman MA in American History?

-Who is eligible for the Pace–Gilder Lehrman MA program?
+Who is eligible for the Gettysburg College–Gilder Lehrman MA in American History?

-K–12 educators (including teachers, district supervisors, librarians, museum professionals, and National Parks Service employees) who are affiliated with the Gilder Lehrman Institute and possess a bachelor’s degree are all eligible for the program.
+K–12 educators (including teachers, district supervisors, librarians, museum professionals, and National Park Service employees) who are affiliated with the Gilder Lehrman Institute and possess a bachelor’s degree are eligible for the program.

-May I take a Pace-Gilder Lehrman MA course as a high school student or undergraduate college student?
+May I take a Gettysburg College–Gilder Lehrman MA course as a high school student or undergraduate college student?

-No. In order to pursue graduate credit through the Pace–Gilder Lehrman MA program, participants must already have an undergraduate degree.
+No. In order to pursue graduate credit through the Gettysburg College–Gilder Lehrman MA program, participants must already have an undergraduate degree.

 What if I become unaffiliated with the Gilder Lehrman Institute?

-In order to be eligible for the Pace–Gilder Lehrman MA program, applicants/students must maintain their affiliation with the Gilder Lehrman Institute as a K–12 educator.
-In the event that a student individually or through their employer discontinues his/her Gilder Lehrman affiliation, such individual will no longer be eligible to participate in the program following completion of the semester in which the student is enrolled at the time of cessation of the GLI affiliation.
+In order to be eligible for the Gettysburg College–Gilder Lehrman MA program, applicants/students must maintain their affiliation with the Gilder Lehrman Institute as a K–12 educator.
+In the event that a student individually or through their employer discontinues their Gilder Lehrman affiliation, such individual will no longer be eligible to participate in the program following completion of the semester in which the student is enrolled at the time of cessation of the GLI affiliation.